concur/developer.concur.com/src/api-guides/travel/hotelservice2/hotel-shop-book-cancel.markdown

     More details about the `ReadItinerary` requests [here](./faq#read-itinerary)

-12. The business traveler can view the trip in the Upcoming Trips tab on the main Travel page.
-The Business traveler clicks on the Trip name.
-The Business traveler chooses the cancel the hotel reservation, by clicking cancel.
+12. The business traveler can view the trip in the **Upcoming Trips** tab on the main Travel page.
+The Business traveler clicks on the **Trip name**.
+The Business traveler chooses to cancel the hotel reservation, by clicking **cancel**.

     <a href='./images/general-walkthrough/trip-details.png'><img style="max-width:300px" src="./images/general-walkthrough/trip-details.png"/></a>